 NEO is a learning management system AAU uses to support all its teaching.
 In NEO, students can find study materials for their individual courses, feedback from teachers, information on grading, and much more.
-Accessing NEO requires logging into your Google Suite account which is possible through the AAU website under the section "For Students" followed by "E-learning," or directly at aau.edu20.org.
+Accessing NEO requires logging into your Google Suite account which is possible through the AAU website under the section "Current Students" followed by "NEO LMS" or directly at aau.edu20.org.
 You must choose the "login with Google" option.
 It is also possible to find NEO in the App Launcher in GoogleApps.
 The NEO icon will be displayed once you click on "more."
-You can also access NEO using your smartphone.
-The NEO LMS app is available both on iOS and Android.